cvanwinkle/cvanwinkle/README.md

 ### Hi there 👋

 I write code for audio people.
-Currently wrangling the left & rights at @descriptinc<br>
+Previously wrangling the left & rights at @descriptinc<br>
-Formerly 16yr @adobe veteran working on Adobe Audition & Premiere Pro
+Also 16yr @adobe veteran working on Adobe Audition & Premiere Pro

 <!--